Monday, 20 August 2018

 The Sussex Archaeology Society have been digging and recording the site since 2006.

-The best history of the village that I have been able to find online is this one.
+this one.
 Click through sections 1 - 6.

 In the 1920s, Chailey Heritage 'craft hospital' established an outpost at Tidemills, so that their charges - disabled children - could benefit from the sun, sea and sea air.
 The concrete foundations of their buildings can also be seen - with the 'new' millpond in the background.